mattbillenstein/ve/README.txt

 across multiple hosts using rsync as well as supporting multiple operating systems and underlying package management systems.

-Currently, it supports the Ubuntu (14.04 LTS) and recent versions of Mac OSX (using fink), so it allows you to develop natively on OSX or Ubuntu and deploy to Ubuntu using the same versions of all of these tools with a relatively small number of system shared-library dependencies.
+Currently, it supports recent Ubuntu LTS releases (16.04 / 18.04) and recent versions of MacOS (using homebrew), so it allows you to develop natively on MacOS or Ubuntu and deploy to Ubuntu using the same versions of all of these tools with a relatively small number of system shared-library dependencies.

 As of 03/16/2016 it contains: